zicher3d-org/domemaster-stereo-shader/Domemaster3D Installer/installer files/Domemaster3D/docs/Domemaster3D Readme.txt

 Added a 16x8k equirectangular starglobe texture "starglobe_equirect_reversed_16x8k.jpg" to the sourceimages folder.
 This texture has been reversed for the view "inside" the night sky environment.

-This release adds the DomeViewer tool, the DomeText tool, and a lot of other improvements to the Mac OS X release.
+This release adds the DomeViewer tool, the DomeText tool, and a lot of other improvements to the macOS release.

-If you are interested in using the DomeText tool on Mac OS X, the ImageMagick library has to be downloaded separately.
+If you are interested in using the DomeText tool on macOS, the ImageMagick library has to be downloaded separately.
 This ImageMagick library is available from: http://www.imagemagick.org/script/binary-releases.php#macosx